wp-plugins/updraftplus/readme.txt

 = Development version (not yet released/supported) =

 * FIX: Various small fixes to the initial release of 1.8.1 (if you installed 1.8.1 after the first day of its release then you already have these fixes)
+* TWEAK: Restorer now switches theme if database is restored to indicate a non-existent theme, and temporarily disables cacheing plugins
+* TWEAK: Improve handling of MySQL's maximum packet size - attempt to raise it, and leave some margin

 = 1.8.1 - 2013/12/10 =